 Keto Cornbread Ingredients

 When it comes to what ingredients do I need to make low carb almond flour cornbread recipe?
-Since corn it’s not a part of a keto eating plan, neither is wheat flour or sugar, what’s left to do?
+Since corn is not a part of a keto eating plan, neither is wheat flour or sugar, what’s left to do?
 How can I turn this southern favorite into a low carb version without compromising the taste and texture?

 The answer is simple because we are going to use almond flour instead of wheat flour, a low carb sweetener in place of sugar, and corn extract to replicate the flavor.
 But, corn flavor it’s slightly expensive, and this recipe turns out perfect without it.

-Whether you are on team sweet low carb cornbread or savory cornbread, this recipe can be adapted.
+Whether you are on team sweet low carb cornbread, or savory cornbread, this recipe can be adapted.
 I must confess I am on the sweet cornbread side.

 Just think of warming a piece of keto friendly cornbread and let some butter melt on top…Mmmm Divine.